zborffs/stats/Readme.md

 stats
 =======
-stats is a header-only statistics, probability, and combinatorics C++ library.
+stats is a header-only statistics and probability library in C++.

+Some of the functions support using Eigen::VectorXd and Eigen::MatrixXd objects.
+The functions that don't support them, will hopefully support them soon.

 N.B.
 The documentation is forthcoming.
-The combinatorics and probability functions are a work in progress.
+The library itself is still a work in progress.

 Getting Started
 ---------------